Bluebird Prepaid Card by American Express: A Full Featured Checking Account That Never Overdrafts

 If Bluebird and whatever come out to compete with it are really successful in getting a large number of customers who currently supply overdraft revenue to the banks, banks will really have to charge the true cost of banking to customers who aren’t paying today.
 I’d rather pay the true cost than riding on the backs of those who have less.

-For those with a good checking account already, the Bluebird card can be a substitute or backup ATM card, a convenient cash and check deposit conduit, a deposit-only bank account you can confidently give to others paying you, or an allowance card for kids or elderly parents.
+For those with a good checking account already, the Bluebird account can be a substitute or backup ATM card, a convenient cash and check deposit conduit, a deposit-only bank account you can confidently give to others paying you, or an allowance tool for kids or elderly parents.
 There must be some other good ways to use it I haven’t thought of.

-If you want a Bluebird card, just go to bluebird.com and give your name and address.
-They will send you one in the mail.
+If you want a Bluebird account, just sign up online.
+They will send you a card in the mail.
 You add money to it after receiving the card.
-Don’t buy the “starter” card at Walmart; it will cost you $5 (not credited on the card).
+If you buy the “starter” card at Walmart, it will cost you $5 (not credited in the account).

 That card sounds like a good deal for those who don’t have a checking account or have a problem with overdrafts.
 It is funny that some people think “rewards cards” are bad because they take advantage of those who overspend on their credit cards but they don’t have a problem with free checking accounts that are free mainly because of the money the bank makes from overdraft charges.